-Open Enrollment application process
+Open Enrollment Application Process

-To participate in our Open Enrollment program, students must apply during the appropriate application window and provide documentation that they meet the eligibility criteria.
+To participate in our Open Enrollment Out-of-District Transfer program, students must apply during the appropriate application window and provide documentation that they meet the eligibility criteria.
 Applications are required as open campuses and available seats are limited.

 See below for details about the program and the application process.
-The application window for the 2022-23 school year will open in spring 2022.

-Note: The GISD Board of Trustees reserves the right to discontinue the Open Enrollment program at the end of any school year.
+Note: The GISD Board of Trustees reserves the right to discontinue the Open Enrollment Out-of-District Transfer program at the end of any school year.
 The Texas Education Code requires that parents re-apply for the program each school year (see Garland ISD Board Policy FDA (LOCAL)).

 How to apply

-Without an approved out-of-district application, a Skyward enrollment will be rejected.
 The transfer must be reviewed to determine if the student meets the transfer qualifications before the student can be approved for enrollment.

 Please submit a separate application for each student you want to be considered for a transfer.
 Application is by each student, not by family.
 This is required because the student is applying for a specific empty seat in a specific grade at a district-designated campus.
-There is no guarantee that siblings will be approved to attend Garland ISD, or a specified campus through the Open Enrollment program process.
+There is no guarantee that siblings will be approved to attend Garland ISD, or a specified campus through the out-of-district program process.